devanshuThakar/Decision-tree-Random-forest/README.md

 MAE:  3.4082256064381227
 ```

+## 4. Experimenting with Runtime Complexity of Decision Tree

-4. Create some fake data to do some experiments on the runtime complexity of your decision tree algorithm.
-Create a dataset with N samples and M binary features.
+We created some fake data to do some experiments on the runtime complexity of the decision tree algorithm.Random dataset with N samples and M binary features were created.
 Vary M and N to plot the time taken for: 1) learning the tree, 2) predicting for test data.
-How do these results compare with theoretical time complexity for decision tree creation and prediction.
-You should do the comparison for all the four cases of decision trees.

     >`experiments.py`  contains the code for experiments.